terminusdb/terminusdb-docs/md/reference/reference-api.md

 ## Inserting and updating documents

-### Insert a new document (schema or instance)
+### Insert new documents (schema or instance)

 ```
 POST /api/document/<team>/<database>
 ```

-Insert a new document – either a schema or an instance – into a database.
+Insert new documents – either schemas or instances – into a database.

 #### Segments